 After being part of a successful counter-terrorist strike against a group holding a Kiev opera house hostage, a CIA operative (John David Washington) is invited into Tenet, a secret organization fighting a war with the future.
 Along the way gets caught in a web between an arms dealer (Kenneth Branaugh) and the suffering wife he is blackmailing (Elizabeth Debicki).

 Tenent is another brain-scrambling high-concept action-puzzle box film from Christopher Nolan.
 It may not be one of the auteur’s top tier films but it’s one of the most Nolan-esque, using his signature style, vivid imagination, attention to storytelling and driving pace to make what in other hands would have been a routine sci-fi spy film into a complicated nut worth probing through and cracking.
 It’s a combination of Nolan’s own tendency to over-complicate things, his heady ideas about time travel, quantum mechanics and entropy and his refusal to hold the audience by the hand.
 My thoughts on Tenet are after a first viewing of a movie that, like it’s characters, moves forward and backwards and demands subsequent viewings.
 It’s also Nolan’s most meta piece of work.
 He’s playing with story structure as much as he’s playing with time.
-His army of soldiers moving back and forth through time to understand an event after you know how it ends in a movie that has to be seen to the end to understand the beginning.
-His main character calls himself the protagonist of the story.
+His army of soldiers moving back and forth through time to understand an event after they know how it ends exists in a movie that has to be seen to the end to understand the beginning.
+His main character even calls himself the protagonist of the story.
 Lord, it’s a mind-melter.

 I have to wonder about how the writing process in Christopher Nolan’s fertile brain works.
 Does he explore a high-level physics idea and try to extrapolate all of the most inventive uses for it – or, given the indelible images he is able to create, does he come up with an impossible image (a car wrecking on a highway in reverse in Tenet, two guys fighting in a rotating hallway in Inception, a bullet going backwards into a gun in Memento) and work backward to find a sci-fi concept to make it possible?
 I suspect the latter.